What should I do when I leave the courthouse?

 - Give a copy of the order to anyone who is named in and protected by the order.

-- Take steps to safety plan, including possibly changing your locks and your phone number.
+- Take steps to safety plan, including possibly changing your locks and your passwords to online accounts, etc.

 Ongoing safety planning is important after receiving the order.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many batterers obey orders for protection, but some do not.
 It is important to build on the things you have already been doing to keep yourself safe.
-For more information please visit the Safety Tips page.
-Advocates at local resource centers can assist you in designing a safety plan and can provide other forms of support.
+For more information, please visit our Safety Tips page.
+Advocates at local domestic violence organizations can assist you in designing a safety plan and can provide other forms of support.